NWSL players kneel during the national anthem - WHIZ News

 Players for the Portland Thorns and the North Carolina Courage knelt during the national anthem Saturday when the National Women’s Soccer League opened the Challenge Cup tournament in Utah.

-The players wore Black Lives Matter T-shirts in warmups before the game, which was nationally televised on CBS.
-In addition to the anthem, the players knelt for a moment of silence before kickoff.
+The players and coaches wore Black Lives Matter T-shirts in warmups before the game, which was nationally televised on CBS.
+The players also knelt during a moment of silence before kickoff.

 The league said Friday that it would play the national anthem before the Challenge Cup games and that it would support the players in whatever they chose to do.

 The NWSL is the first professional team sport in the United States to return amid the coronavirus outbreak.
-The monthlong Challenge Cup opened Saturday with a pair of games at Zions Bank Stadium in Herriman, Utah.
+The monthlong Challenge Cup opened Saturday with a pair of games played without fans at Zions Bank Stadium in Herriman, Utah.

+The Courage defeated the Thorns 2-1 in Saturday’s opening match.
+The Chicago Red Stars play the Washington Spirit in the late game.

+“Today, hopefully, it was a powerful statement,” Courage midfielder Sam Mewis said.
+“It was an emotional time and I hope that both teams’ message comes through clearly.”

 In response, U.S. Soccer adopted a rule that required players to stand.
 But that rule was repealed earlier this month amid nationwide protests over the death of George Floyd and racial inequity.